 Another villa worth visiting is Villa San Michele, built where a Roman villa once stood, in the most panoramic point of Capri.
-In addition to the truly nice location, inside the Villa there are very important Roman finds.
-In the summer at Villa San Michele there is a musical festival of concerts.
+In addition to the truly nice location, there are very important Roman finds inside the Villa.
+In the summer at Villa San Michele, there is a musical festival of concerts.
 The Villa can be visited all year round for a fee.

-Leaving the “Piazzetta” of Capri, just take Via Camerelle to arrive in Via Tragara, overlooked by luxurious residences overlooking the sea.
+Leaving the “Piazzetta” of Capri, take Via Camerelle to arrive in Via Tragara, overlooked by luxurious residences overlooking the sea.
 Here you can find Villa Lo Studio, where Pablo Neruda stayed when he was in Capri.
-At the end of this road there is also the most famous viewpoint of Capri, directly on the Faraglioni.
-The “Pizzolungo” path that runs along the entire island winds from Via Tragara.
+At the end of this road, there is also the most famous viewpoint of Capri, directly on the Faraglioni.
+The “Pizzolungo” path runs along the island winds from Via Tragara.

-The other classic Capri walk starts from the “Piazzetta” and arrives at the Gardens of Augustus, from where you can admire the whole panorama, including Via Krupp, the famous road carved out of the rock which, however, is almost always closed due to the risk of falling rocks.
+The other classic Capri walk starts from the “Piazzetta.”
+It arrives at the Gardens of Augustus, from where you can admire the whole panorama, including Via Krupp, the famous road carved out of the rock, which, however, is almost always closed due to the risk of falling rocks.
 The Gardens of Augustus are not for free only during the high season.

-On the island of Capri, there are both free beaches and beaches equipped with umbrellas, sunbeds, showers, bars, and restaurants.
-Capri is a rocky island: therefore you will not find large sandy beaches, but stony coves and platforms from which to dive.
+On the island of Capri, there are free beaches and beaches equipped with umbrellas, sunbeds, showers, bars, and restaurants.
+Capri is a rocky island: therefore, you will not find large sandy beaches but stony coves and platforms from which to dive.

 Capri by boat

-The best way to enjoy Capri from the sea is surely the tour of the island by boat.
-At the port of Marina Grande, there are various companies that offer a tour of the island.
+The island tour by boat is the best way to enjoy Capri from the sea.
+At the port of Marina Grande, various companies offer a tour of the island.
 Departures are very frequent and you can choose between excursions of one or two hours that touch the most beautiful points of the jagged coast of Capri, such as Villa Jovis and the Faraglioni.
-Continuing south, you skirt Marina Piccola: here the coast is full of inlets, hidden bays, and caves, such as the Green Grotto, which takes its name from its emerald reflections.
-Most of the island tours also include a stop at the Blue Grotto for those wishing to visit it.
+Continuing south, you skirt Marina Piccola: here, the coast is full of inlets, hidden bays, and caves, such as the Green Grotto, which takes its name from its emerald reflections.
+Most island tours also include a stop at the Blue Grotto for those wishing to visit it.

 How to get to Capri

-Also from Salerno, Amalfi and Positano, on the Amalfi Coast, it is possible to take ferries and hydrofoils.
-The trips are longer than those from Naples and are not so frequent, even in summer, so it is good to plan the departures and returns in order to have enough time to see the island.
+Also, from Salerno, Amalfi, and Positano, it is possible to take ferries and hydrofoils on the Amalfi Coast.
+The trips are longer than those from Naples and are not so frequent, even in summer, so planning the departures and returns is good to have enough time to see the island.

-Be careful because non-residents are allowed to bring cars or motorbikes to the island only from early November to Easter.
+Be careful because non-residents can only bring cars or motorbikes to the island from early November to Easter.
 In the remaining months of the year, it is not possible.
-However, Capri is so small that the car is not needed: the center can only be turned on foot and public transport is excellent and will allow you to move comfortably anywhere.
+However, Capri is so small that the car is not needed: the center can only be turned on foot, and public transport is excellent and will allow you to move comfortably anywhere.

 If you visit Capri in the summer, don’t miss a lemonade prepared using the juicy local lemons.